annatorsu/mytutorials/README.md

 # mytutorials

 codes written down while doing some tutorials
-NB may contain some codes written for refernce sake thus may not be necessarily be correct codes.
+NB may contain some codes written for reference sake thus may not be necessarily be correct codes.